AudunBorgersen/tmu/docs/tutorials/devcontainers/devcontainers.md

 1. **Connect to Your Remote Machine via SSH**: Open VSCode, then open the Command Palette and select "Remote-SSH: Connect to Host...".
 Choose your remote machine from the list or add a new SSH connection.
 2. **Initialize Your Project on the Remote Machine**: You can clone your repository or access your project files on the remote machine.
 This might involve using Git commands within the terminal in VSCode once connected to the remote machine.
 3. **Configure the Devcontainer**: Similar to the local setup, create a **`.devcontainer`** directory in your project on the remote machine with a **`Dockerfile`** and **`devcontainer.json`**.
 These files might already exist if you cloned a repository already configured for Devcontainer development.
-4. **Open Your Project in a Container Over SSH**: With the remote SSH connection active and your project open in VSCode, use the Command Palette to select "Remote-Containers: Reopen in Container".
+4. **Open Your Project in a Container Over SSH**: With the remote SSH connection active and your project open in VSCode, use the Command Palette to select "dev containers rebuild and reopen in container".
 This will build and start the container on the remote machine, with VSCode connecting to it over SSH.
 5. **Start Developing Remotely**: You can now develop directly on the remote machine, utilizing its resources while benefiting from a consistent, containerized environment controlled by your Devcontainer configuration.